hjkiefer/udacity-p1-navigation/Report.md

 ## Future Work

-It would be interesting to try more advanced methods to asses whether an even faster agent training is possible.
-Or maybe check different methods to maximise the overall best average score achievable.
+During the exploration track I found on several occasions, that the agent had a hard time picking up speed on training.
+In particular, it seemed that for a long time, episodes with 0 reward kept appearing.
+It would be interesting to check whether prioritized experience replay could avoid such episodes, or even improve learning speed.

+It would also be a blast to try different methods for getting the overall highest performance, not just beating a score of 13, but trying to maximise the overall score, say on a 2000 episode training run.
+Here it would be possible to benchmark different algorithm improvements against each other, fx Double DQN or dueling DQN, or mixtures of these with/without prioritized experience replay.

 # References